Heegu-sama/Homm3BG/README.md

 ### 🛠️ How?

 This is a communal effort.
-This repository serves both as a means for me to preserve my work, but also for others to contribute to it as writers, proofreaders, or layout designers.
+This repository serves both as a means to preserve the work, but also for others to contribute to it as writers, proofreaders, or layout designers.

 ### 💪 Contributing